-My PhD project looks at Scottish involvement in the Spanish Civil War, primarily those who went to Spain to fight in the International Brigades.
+My PhD project looked at Scottish involvement in the Spanish Civil War, primarily those who went to Spain to fight in the International Brigades.
 The Spanish Civil War – and the Scots who participated in it – has been a longstanding interest of mine, and I wrote both my B.A.
 (University of Sydney) and M.Sc.
 (University of Edinburgh) dissertations on related subjects.
 My first book, based on this cumulative research into this wide variety of Scottish responses to the Spanish Civil War, will be published by Edinburgh University Press in 2020.